ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 The deployed application is hosted on Azure Web Services.
 The application is deployed from GitHub via an auto-generated workflow file.

+There were a lot of issues with getting Azure to run the deployed application, this was solved by adding a startup command on Azure.
+Without this the Web App did not run the program.

+The startup command is simply `dotnet Chirp.Web.dll`.

+Secondly because the application relies on an SQLite database-file, which is not "sent" to Azure as part of the deployment, the database file should be created if the program is run without an existing file.
+This code was added in Chirp.Web.Program.cs.
-The SQLite database file is regenerated on every deployment, this means that user data and cheep data is only persistent within a deployment.
+As a result of this the SQLite database file is regenerated on every deployment, this means that user data and cheep data is only persistent within a deployment.
 When a new feature is merged into, main resulting in a new deployment, all users and cheeps not specified in the DbInitializer-file are lost.

-As part of the deployment specifications on Azure, there is specified a startup-command.
-As the program would simply not be run by the Web App otherwise.

 ## User activities (Joakim)